szellmann/visionaray/README.md

 Visionaray Viewer
 -----------------

-Visionaray comes with a viewer that supports a number of different 3D file formats.
+The viewer is optional but build by default.
+It supports a number of different 3D file formats.
 The viewer is primarily targeted at developers, as a tool for debugging and testing.
-After being installed, the viewer can be invoked using the following command:
+Use the CMake variable `VSNRAY_ENABLE_VIEWER` to exclude the viewer from build.
+With a standard install, the viewer can be invoked using the following command:

 ```Shell
 vsnray-viewer <file>
 ```

-where `file` is either a path to a wavefront `.obj` file, a `.ply` file, or a `.pbrt` file.
+Supported file formats are wavefront `.obj`, `.ply`, and `.pbrt.

 Documentation
 -------------